 Overwhelming anecdotal evidence – family stories from almost any parent ever – shows that a lot of what babies find funny is the exact same thing adults do: the unexpected.
 The unexpected isn’t always funny, though – what’s scarier than the unknown?
 Observations as far back as Charles Darwin’s own family stories about his children suggest that babies’ laughter and fear aren’t far apart, which is also a connection made by a 1989 study involving babies and Peek-A-Boo.
 That is, babies think the unexpected is funny when they don’t think it might be dangerous.
 That’s sensible, right?
 But because so many things are new to babies, it’s hard to say what new things will seem scary, and which ones will just seem hilarious.
 This can go both ways, too – sometimes that goofy noise you make to try to get a giggle out of Baby can just end up making them nervous.
 But on the other hand, things that you might think would ping their sense of danger, from a monster on a movie screen to that slapstick little fall you took in the kitchen last week, can just seem amusingly out-of-the-ordinary to Baby.

-Basing a sense of humor on what’s unexpected means that what Baby thinks is funny, just like with what he thinks is scary, changes with his expectations of the world around him, and his expectations change as he learns.
-That means that as he learns what ‘normal’ is, he might be more likely to think it’s funny when things happen that are outside that range of normal.
-Of course, though, Baby is also an individual with his own sense of humor, which is going to continue to develop in the more specific direction of his interests as he grows.
+Basing a sense of humor on what’s unexpected means that what Baby thinks is funny, just like with what they think is scary, changes with their expectations of the world around them, and their expectations change as they learn.
+That means that as they learn what ‘normal’ is, they might be more likely to think it’s funny when things happen that are outside that range of normal.
+Of course, though, Baby is also an individual with their own sense of humor, which is going to continue to develop in the more specific direction of their interests as they grow.

 So long answer?
 Babies laugh so much because humans find the unexpected funny, and babies have seen so little that they hardly ever know what to expect yet.